Key Takeaways from BrightonSEO – Autumn 2018 Edition

 Provide the perfect content that is worthy for featured snippets: factual with supporting data and sources, written for humans and please ignore keyword density!
 Remember to structure your content: the best paragraph length is 40-60 words, list articles with clear headers, and bulk out your lists (this will increase click-through-intent on featured snippets).
 Prove your expertise by providing additional, useful content and referring links from trusted sources.
 Optimize your images so they are topic relevant, smaller than 600px and compressed.

-And it’s simple as that: Izzy showed how these steps increased sessions and bookings for Sixt’s website.
+And it’s simple as that: Izzy showed how some steps increased sessions and bookings for Sixt’s website.

 Eloi Casali – SEO in big media agencies